St Andrew’s Turi Scholarships

 Headmaster's Award

-Each year the Headmaster has the ability to award a scholarship award to an applicant who has not been awarded one of the named scholarships, but has shown ability and character across more than one sphere.
+Each year the Headmaster has the ability to award a scholarship award to an applicant who has not been awarded one of the named scholarships, but has shown ability and character across more than one sphere, or impressed during the assessment day.